frozeman/jsMultipleSelect/README.md

 An have the right HTML in the page.

-If you want to customize it you can use the follwing options:
+If you <b>want to customize</b> it you can use the follwing options:

     window.addEvent('domready',function(){